MosesSupposes/Purescript-By-Example/text/chapter7.md

 For example, the `V` validation functor returned an _array_ of errors, but it would work just as well if we picked the `Set` semigroup, in which case it would not matter what order we ran the various validators.
 We could even run them in parallel over the data structure!

-As a second example, the `purescript-parallel` package provides a type class `Parallel` which supports _parallel computations_. `Parallel` provides a function `parallel` which uses some `Applicative` functor to compute the result of its input computation _in parallel_:
+As a second example, the `parallel` package provides a type class `Parallel` which supports _parallel computations_. `Parallel` provides a function `parallel` which uses some `Applicative` functor to compute the result of its input computation _in parallel_:

 ```haskell
 f <$> parallel computation1